Nsustain/nsustain.com/README.md

 that - although we wanted to help - we couldn't find a specific problem on sustainability.
 They certainly exist.
-It was jsut that we didn't know where to find them.
+It was just that we didn't know where to find them.

 ***What do we do?***<br>
 So, we made exactly what we
 wanted and needed.
 Nsustain
-is an open-source community where front-line environmental workers
-- e.g. farmers or scientists - can
-post specific problems they've noticed in the world.
+is an open-source community where front-line environmental workers - e.g. farmers or scientists - can post specific problems they've noticed in the world.
 Coders looking for a meaningful project that's really worth it now has one.

-***What does Nsustain mean?***
+***What does Nsustain mean?***<br>
 An open-source community for the frontline environmental workers and coders willing to code for the